The Glasswrights’ Apprentice

 Rani Trader was born a merchant, but now she is an apprentice in the prestigious Glasswrights’ Guild.
 When Rani witnesses a murder, she’s accused of being the killer.
 On the run, Rani must masquerade through her kingdom’s strict castes as she attempts to discover the actual assassin.
 Will she find the real killer before her own life is forfeit?

 The Glasswrights’ Apprentice won the Barnes & Noble Maiden Voyage Award for best first speculative fiction novel in 2000.

+Talented new author Mindy Klasky makes her debut with The Glasswrights’ Apprentice, a dark twist on a familiar fantasy theme.
+A young apprentice ends up in the wrong place at the wrong time and becomes entangled in a ruthless conspiracy to steal the throne.
 Ms. Klasky creates remarkably shaded characters, especially the heroine, who through flawed choices, learns in the end she can only speak truth.
 The result is an absorbing read indeed; look for this author to develop in fascinating ways.

 – Romantic Times